Medieval Europe saw many monarchs, kings, and emperors who left an indelible mark on the continent’s history.

-He was crowned the King of England after the Battle of Hastings in 1066.
-He was illiterate and never spoke English, but had more influence on the evolution of English language than anyone else.
+He was crowned the King of England after the Battle of Hastings in 1066 on Christmas day.
+He was illiterate and never spoke English, but had more influence on the evolution of the English language than anyone else.

 Hugh ruled for almost four decades and his reigning period was marked by constant political struggle and intrigue.
 However, his position was saved invariably by the disunity of his enemies.
 Descendants of Hugh would rule France for many subsequent centuries.

 Born in Ghent in 1500, Charles V was a Holy Roman Emperor, King of Spain, and Lord of the Netherlands.
 He struggled hard to hold his Empire together against the increasing French and Ottoman pressure and the growing forces of Protestantism.

 During his reign, Charles V had to face many conflicts outside the Holy Roman Empire, mainly the revolt in Spain.
 He died in 1558.

 Henry was born in 1386 and was one of the great warrior kings of medieval England.
 As a teenager, he showed his military abilities in the Battle of Shrewsbury in 1403.
 He ruled England from 1413 until his death in 1422.

 He was famed for his victory against the French in the Battle of Agincourt in 1415.
 Furthermore, he followed up his success with the conquest of Normandy between 1417 and 1419.

 Henry V married Catherine, the daughter of the French king, and was recognized as heir to the French throne.
 In 1422, Henry died, probably of dysentery and his nine-month-old son succeeded him.